 Dyed diesel is also called “red” diesel because of the distinct color it is mandated to be dyed by the government.
 It is a special dye called Solvent Red 26 or Solvent Red 164.
 This gives it that iconic red color that you see.
 It is also put in at a very high concentration so that it is easy to spot and shows through regular diesel.

 Will red diesel dye my fuel tank (Or any other fuel components)

 One thing people worry about is whether or not the DOT or other enforcement agency can detect dye even if you are no longer using it or it was long ago.
 Do you need to clean it?
 Is there anything you can do?

-So, if you have run some off-road through you fuel system there will be trace amounts left behind.
-Usually this is most noticeable in the fuel filter.
+So, if you have run some off-road through your fuel system there will be trace amounts left behind.
+Usually, this is most noticeable in the fuel filter.
 The filter will become stained red after a good amount of dyed fuel passes through it.

 What is the fine for using dyed diesel on the road?

 Using dyed diesel in over the road vehicles is penalized by a fine of $10 a gallon or 1000 per violation (whichever is greater) in all states but Alaska.
 (There are some special rules in Alaska regarding dyed fuel see those at Alaska.gov

 If you are caught with 30 gallons of dyed diesel in your tank illegally, you will pay a fine of $1,000.

 If you have two tanks.
 You guessed it.
 Double the fine. $2000 unless the amount of $10 a gallon overcomes $2,000.